Zach, Tori Roloff Baby Update: ‘Little People, Big World’ Stars Share The Latest

 A post shared by Tori Roloff (@toriroloff) on

-This is a fun time for the Little People, Big World family, and their fans, as Zach’s twin brother Jeremy and his wife Audrey are also expecting their first baby.
+This is a fun time for the Little People, Big World family, and their fans, as Zach’s twin brother Jeremy and his wife, Audrey, are also expecting their first baby.
 Tori and Zach’s baby boy is due in May and Jeremy and Audrey’s baby is going to be coming a bit further down the road.
 Audrey just shared that she’s now hit the 16-week mark in her pregnancy and their baby Roloff will arrive in September.

 The Little People, Big World family has been through its fair share of challenges in the past couple of years, with Amy and Matt Roloff’s difficult separation and divorce, and a fair amount of animosity with the youngest Roloff sibling Jacob.
 However, there has been plenty of happiness as well with both Jeremy and Zach getting married, sister Molly getting engaged over the winter, and now two babies on the way.